bhartiy/learnsellacious/pages/40.how-to/50.how-to-do-easy-social-sellacious-app-integration/docs.md

 visible: true
 ---

-How to do Easy Social Sellacious app integration

 With EasySocial we can start a social network in our marketplace.
 We can Instantly engage and interact with our clients/sellers on this Social network.
 Currently we are providing following apps for EasySocial.
 **1. Easy social- Sellacious User Sync** https://www.sellacious.com/p/sellacious-extensions/free-extensions/easy-social-sellacious-user-sync